vajda-lab/scc-api/README.md

 ```

 ### Non-Functioning commands (as of 2021-02-10)
-These commands will be investigated moving forward
+These commands will be investigated & updated moving forward

 To check PEP 8 for pre-commit use:
 ```shell